puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 If the script hangs due to an inability to access the required repositories, it may be due to changing networks or network settings since the agent was created.
-The easiest way to address this is by rebooting the VM and running `quest begin hello_puppet` to restart this quest and re-create the Agent system.
+The easiest way to address this is by rebooting the VM and running `quest begin hello_puppet` to restart this quest and re-create the agent system.

     sudo curl -k https://learning.puppetlabs.vm:8140/packages/current/install.bash | bash

 You will see some text stream across the screen as the installation runs.

-Note that if your Agent is running on a different operating system than the Master, you will have to take some steps to ensure that the correct installation script available.
+Note that if your agent is running on a different operating system than the Master, you will have to take some steps to ensure that the correct installation script available.
 In this case, our master and agent are both running CentOS 7, so we don't have to worry about this difference.
 You can find